 Teleo University began as an in-print and in-person hybrid distance education model.
-During the 2024-2025 academic year, Teleo University is moving to a fully online model using the Canvas Learning Management System (LMS).
+During the 2025-2026 academic year, Teleo University is moving to a fully online model.
 Teleo University professors share their knowledge with students online and through a cross-culturally tested curriculum.
 Students also gather locally by participating in in-person study groups to engage with the faculty instruction and complete some assignments and learning activities facilitated by peer mentors and program alumni.
 These study group facilitators help students contextualize the curriculum to the local culture, facilitate discussions and learning labs, and coach students to successfully complete assignments.
 The study groups provide the requisite face-to-face interaction to complete various course assignments and provide encouragement, support, and accountability vital to practical theological education.